safetycircle/website/_posts/2014-03-17-inside-and-outside.md

 published: true
 ---

-During the construction of the SafetyCircle web pages our web designer Rami Yahya devised this wonderful new image of “Inside and Outside” the SafetyCircle – for those who know how the SafetyCircle sessions go, this looks a bit different than how we draw the distinctions of the SafetyCircle – but all the words and intent is the same and we love it – thanks so much Rami.
+During the construction of the SafetyCircle web pages our web designer Rami Yahya of SmithAssociates (www.smithassociates.com)devised this wonderful new image of “Inside and Outside” the SafetyCircle – for those who know how the SafetyCircle sessions go, this looks a bit different than how we draw the distinctions of the SafetyCircle – but all the words and intent is the same and we love it – thanks so much Rami and Rowan at SmithAssociates.

 <figure>
 	<a href="{{site.baseurl}}/images/inside-and-outside.png"><img src="{{site.baseurl}}/images/inside-and-outside.png"></a>